 It can feel like forever as you watch the days go by without any word on your claim.
 For most, this process takes three to five months, but each case is highly individual and, in some cases, it can take over a year to reach an initial decision.
 And during the COVID-19 pandemic, with SSA representatives working from home, mail delays and other delays, the wait times have grown even longer.

-If you’ve filed a social security disability claim or you’re considering filing an SSDI claim, then you might be wondering if there is a correlation between wait times and denials or approvals.
+If you’ve filed a claim or you’re considering filing an SSDI claim, then you might be wondering if there is a correlation between wait times and denials or approvals.
 To address this concern, we need to look at all the factors that go into SSDI claims.

 What Factors Contribute to an SSDI Denial?

 Before we address waiting times, let’s take a look at what contributes to an SSDI denial.
 If the initial decision you receive is rejection, then you might feel hopeless.
 But denials can be appealed, and working with an attorney makes it more likely that your claim with be approved.

 An initial denial is can be due to either a lack of medical evidence or treatment.
 When going through the application process, it’s important to discuss how your disability impacts your ability to work with your doctors so that there is documented medical evidence of your disability.
 Accurate documentation will help your chances of approval.

 It’s also important to follow all the treatment guidelines set out by your doctor for your disability.
 If you don’t follow your doctor’s treatment plan, it’s difficult for an SSDI examiner to accurately assess your disability, which can lead to an initial denial.
 So, if your doctor urges you to get treatment for your medical conditions, that treatment can potentially help your conditions and your SSDI claim.

 Why Is My SSDI Claim Taking so Long?